Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (12:00-13:00) Lunch break

-(13:00-14:00) *suckless core - A suckless userpace foundation*, Laslo Hunhold
+(13:00-14:00) *suckless core - A suckless userspace foundation*, Laslo Hunhold

         This talk will focus on recent developments in the suckless core programs, the design and motivation behind them and which issues were